 Now, I just keep working on them over and ooover and ooover week to week, and I still can't play them for shit, but at least when I post drafts you can see them evolving and more or less get the point.
 Currently, as far as pop goes, I'm (still) practicing my Jesse Mac & Michael Jackson covers, improving the techniques and trying to more closely replicate pop music on guitar.
 I have this drum thing going where I slam the guitar to emulate an actual drum beat, and my guitar Tranq isn't liking the abuse but I think he'll table his domestic complaints when we start dragging in billions from Warner Records... (or at least that's what I tell him to keep him from calling the NSPCG).
 Then I'm also practicing a Dashboard Confessional / Foo Fighters fusion song--trying to get many of the melodies to the verses, choruses, and bridges down on harmonics to play in harmony while I sing other parts--and I just started working on an acoustic render of the Sprint flashlight commercial.
 And the current cover I'm working on is Jars of Clay's "Worlds Apart".
 Yah, so that's basically it.
 Those five, and infintie other back burners.
 I also want to get more heavily into teaching guitar, perhaps posting basic general guitar lessons or developing & teaching a good guitar tab method.

 If you have a song you'd like a guitar lesson of, please let me know and I'll put it on my todo list!
 I'm much, much, much more likely to spend time on guitar lessons if people are asking me for specific things.
-You can contact me through YouTube or email me at YouTube@Squish7.com
+My contact info is at frangles.com/contact.

 July 21, 2009